boringking/qyaml/README.md

 - QSet
   Creates a standard YAML list.
-- QPoint, QPointF, QRect, QRectF, QSize & QSizeF Creates a standard YAML map of values.
+- QPoint, QPointF, QRect, QRectF, QSize & QSizeF Creates standard YAML maps of values.
-- QPixmap saved as a PNG file in a QByteArray, basically a YAML::Binary object.
+- QPixmap saved as a PNG file in a QByteArray.
-- QImage saved as a PNG pixmap.
+- QImage saved as a PNG QPixmap which is waht the Qt Serialise page suggests.
   If you want a different form such as BMP then the Qt suggested method is to create a QBuffer from the QImage then save that.
   The system below should work for any Qt supported format.